isaac-dev245/systems-leadership/README.md

 This matters because most organizations confuse the three.
 They write "values" statements full of principles, in the name of integrity, and subsequently principles that are full of values.
 If you treat a value as a principle, you stop making tradeoffs.
 If you treat a principle as a value, you end up negotiating with things that should not be negotiable.

 Four traditions, developed independently across manufacturing, internet engineering, operating systems, and infrastructure compute, converge on remarkably similar insights about complex systems.
 W. Edwards Deming's management philosophy was realized through statistical quality control.
 RFC 1925 crystallized from hard-won lessons learned in building the Internet.
 The Unix Philosophy codified what made an OS survive across decades.
-Bryan Cantrill's body of work, from his development of DTrace at Sun through Joyent and on to Oxide Computer, adds the connective tissues: why these insights are so hard to follow, and what it looks like when organizations actually live their values.
+Bryan Cantrill's body of work, from his development of DTrace at Sun Microsystems, through Joyent, and on to Oxide Computer, adds the connective tissues: why these insights are so hard to follow, and what it looks like when organizations actually live their values.

 Together they form a framework for leading and managing complex systems.
 It applies to networks, datacenters, organizations, and the messy places where all three intersect.